UPHummel Lab

 Human biology is the research focus of a number of EPFL labs, where scientists conduct clinical trials with volunteers to design therapeutic interventions and to learn more about how the body functions.
 Here, we take a closer look at the work of Prof. Friedhelm Hummel, who is developing therapies for stroke survivors.

-Virtual visit to our lab
+Virtual lab visit

 Take a virtual tour through Campus Biotech, the Geneva campus of EPFL, and explore our lab as well as many more aspects of this thriving research environment.